watson/workload/README.md

 made.

 The function is called every time a request is ready to be made.
 It's passed the request object and a callback.
-Whether ot not it calls the callback determins if the request is performed or not.
+Whether or not it calls the callback determins if the request is performed or not.

-It's also possible to modify the request by manipulating the request object and passing it as an argument to the callback.
+It's also possible to modify the request inside a filter function by manipulating the request object and passing it as an argument to the callback.

 Example filter function that only makes requests between 6am and 7am: